These 10 Teams Have the Lowest Payrolls in Major League Baseball

-These 10 teams have the lowest payrolls in Major League Baseball originally appeared on NBC Sports Chicago
+These 10 teams have the lowest payrolls in Major League Baseball originally appeared on NBC Sports Washington

 Not every Major League Baseball team is capable of spending a quarter of a billion dollars on payroll each season.